 Based on reflectance technology, the hand-held colorimeter NomaSense Color P100 has been developed to measure L a*b* coordinates in the winery.
 Color readings can be taken without any sample preparation even on cloudy samples, allowing for an immediate decision.

-To view NomaSense Color P100 Communication Guide, click here.
+To view the NomaSense Color P100 User Guide, click here.

 - Monitors color extraction during cold soak maceration, hot soak maceration, fermentations or any other red wine extraction techniques.

 - Monitors color stabilization during ageing process (barrels, micro-oxygenation).

 - Monitors grape skin contact soaks for white wine productions.

 - Evaluates browning development in accelerated ageing tests.

 - Defines unambiguously wine color in the frame of agreement between wine producers and wine buyers (e.g. negociants, retailers).